Performance per watt: Examples

 As of June 2016, the Green500 list rates the two most efficient supercomputers highest – those are both based on the same manycore accelerator PEZY-SCnp Japanese technology in addition to Intel Xeon processors – both at RIKEN, the top one at 6673.8 MFLOPS/watt; and the third ranked is the Chinese-technology Sunway TaihuLight (a much bigger machine, that is the ranked 2nd on TOP500, the others are not on that list) at 6051.3 MFLOPS/watt.

 In June 2012, the Green500 list rated BlueGene/Q, Power BQC 16C as the most efficient supercomputer on the TOP500 in terms of FLOPS per watt, running at 2,100.88 MFLOPS/watt.

 In November 2010, IBM machine, Blue Gene/Q achieves 1,684 MFLOPS/watt.

-On 9 June 2008, CNN reported that IBM's Roadrunner supercomputer achieves 376 MFLOPS/watt.
+On 9 June 2008, CNN reported that IBM's Roadrunner supercomputer achieved 376 MFLOPS/watt.

-As part of Intel's Tera-Scale research project, the team produced an 80-core CPU that can achieve over 16,000 MFLOPS/watt.
+As part of the Intel Tera-Scale research project, the team produced an 80-core CPU that can achieve over 16,000 MFLOPS/watt.
 The future of that CPU is not certain.

 Microwulf, a low cost desktop Beowulf cluster of four dual-core Athlon 64 X2 3800+ computers, runs at 58 MFLOPS/watt.

 Kalray has developed a 256-core VLIW CPU that achieves 25,000 MFLOPS/watt.
 Next generation is expected to achieve 75,000 MFLOPS/watt.
 However, in 2019 their latest chip for embedded is 80-core and claims up to 4 TFLOPS at 20 W.